lakeshore21/RestfulBlogApp/README.md

 # RestfulBlogApp
-A Node.js blog project from the course of The Web Developer Bootcamp by Colt Steele, using tools and technologies including: Express.js, EJS, MongoDB, Semantic UI ...
+A Node.js blog project from the course of <em>The Web Developer Bootcamp</em> by Colt Steele, using tools and technologies including: Express.js, EJS, MongoDB, Semantic UI ...

 # Features
 * Restful routes (index, new, create, show, edit, update, and destroy)